MINI-MUG.COM

 c.1900-1910 W/ Striker

 George Bardin opened the Hotel St. George on Burd Street East of Broadway in Nyack, New York in 1886.
-The hotel and its restaurant were the first stop for many travelers from the boat landing on Burd Street to the interior of Rockland and beyond through the early 1900s.
+The hotel and its restaurant were the first stop for many travelers from the boat landing on Burd Street to the interior of Rockland and beyond.
 Although it no longer operates as a hotel, the building where the hotel was located still stands today.

 c.1900-1910 W/ Striker